nologic/blog/_posts/2017-05-09-tm06-vulnerabilities.md

 *Binary:* /usr/sbin/ioos

 `ioos` is the webserver responsible for handling the CGI content of the HT-TM06 web interface.
-Labeling itself `vshttd` on HTTP responses, the server responds to requests behind a lighttpd proxy.
+Labeling itself `vshttpd` on HTTP responses, the server responds to requests behind a lighttpd proxy.
 The function of ioos is to coordinate user sessions, authenticate users and reconfigure the system upon request.
 The webserver is configured to respond to `*.csp` requests such as `GET /protocol.csp`.

 Upon closer analysis it was discovered that the ioos webserver has a heap overflow memory corruption vulnerability which can be triggered by an unauthenticated attacker.